MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-known-issues.md

 ## WebSocket compatibility when using a proxy service

-Remote Desktop, PowerShell, and Events modules in Honolulu utilize the WebSocket protocol, which is often not supported when using a proxy such as Azure AD App Proxy.
-If you depend on this configuration, please add your vote [here](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/20213116-support-websocket-protocol-in-azure-ad-application).
+Remote Desktop, PowerShell, and Events modules in Honolulu utilize the WebSocket protocol, which is often not supported when using a proxy service.
+Check out [Azure AD Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-application-proxy-get-started) for a proxy solution that supports websockets.

 ## Support for Windows Server versions before 2016 (2012 & 2012R2)